-The headteacher may decide upon evaluation that a concern is more serious than the reporter originally thought, e.g. when viewed in conjunction with other evidence or other concerns made about the same individual.
+The Executive Headteacher and Head of School may decide upon evaluation that a concern is more serious than the reporter originally thought, e.g. when viewed in conjunction with other evidence or other concerns made about the same individual.
 Where this decision is made, the concern will be escalated, and dealt with as an allegation.
-The headteacher will then follow the procedures laid out in the Managing Allegations of Abuse Against Staff Policy.
+The Executive Headteacher and Head of School will then follow the procedures laid out in the Allegations of Abuse Against Staff Policy.

-9. Record keeping
+8. Record keeping

 The school will retain all records of low-level concerns, including those that were found to be unfounded.
-The headteacher will ensure that all records include the most accurate and up-to-date information and will store them in the electronic low-level concerns file.
-The headteacher will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure they can be easily reviewed and analysed where necessary.
+The Executive Headteacher and Head of School will ensure that all records include the most accurate and up-to-date information and will store them in the electronic low-level concerns file.
+The Executive Headteacher and Head of School will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure they can be easily reviewed and analysed where necessary.